 Whether they require materials like a whiteboard or simply involve your team, games are a way to teach valuable skills while encouraging teamwork and collaboration between your employees.

 Check out these free, quick-and-easy games to play during customer support and service training:

 - Fun and Powerful Training Games for Customer Service Teams by UserLike

 - Free Customer Service Training Games by BusinessTrainingWorks

 4. Customer Service Training Videos

-Sometimes it’s valuable to incorporate outside insight or perspective during customer service training, and videos from thought leaders and industry experts do just that.
+Sometimes it's valuable to incorporate outside insight or perspective during customer service training.

 Here's an example of a well-made, valuable customer service training video.
 Also, check out this post for more videos.